Of all the sizes, miniature bonsai are among the most challenging to create. And in many ways, they are the most difficult to keep alive.

 I met Suthin, many years ago, while he still had his Royal Bonsai Garden nursery in Stoughton, Massachusetts.
 I enjoyed seeing all of his trees but was especially enchanted with the smallest.

 I found this willow leaf fig to be stunning.
-When miniature trees are pictured with an object to show the scale, the appearance totally changes.
+When small trees are pictured with an object to show the scale, the appearance totally changes.

 Well known Danish bonsai artist Morten Albek maintains a gallery of his miniature bonsai.